anpaza/kicad-libs/io_scene_kicad/README.txt

       a single .blend file, make all secondary objects childs of the primary mesh, then you may select whole hierarchy by Ctrl+clicking on parent object name in scene tree viewer.

+Some general guidelines:

+    * Use only simple materials.
+Not that the addon cares, but you won't get procedural texturing in KiCad anyways :) The addon will export the following material settings: Diffuse color, Emissive color, Specular color, Ambient intensity, Specular intensity.

+    * Use the scale "1 blender unit" = 1mm.
+This is the default in the export plugin, which sets a default scale of 1/2.54 = 0.3937 (KiCad, or rather Wings3D, use "1 Wings3D unit" = 0.1 inch).

+      Of course, you may work in Wings3D units directly, in which case you will want to set the scale to 1.0.

+    * I recommend to create parent-child hierarchies when using a single .blend file to store multiple models.
+Make the biggest mesh (usually the part body) to be the parent of every other mesh, then you can easily select the whole hierarchy (Ctrl+click on the parent in the Scene tree window) and export with the "Origin to Center" option enabled, which will move the parent's origin to (0,0,0) and the children will stay wherever they must be, relative to parent.